Use templates to give your elements your favorite look

 You can change the look of many elements at the same time.
 If your elements use a given template, go to one of these elements and simply redefine the template.
 If your elements use different templates or use no template at all, you can apply a template to all of them by choosing File : Process collection> : Template : Apply template from the main menu, Process branch> : Template : Apply template in the contents window, or Process browser> : Template : Apply template in the browser

 Template operations reference

-Here is the summary of template operations on the Template submenu of the element menu (use Alt+F10 to open this menu or right-click over the empty element area or over the navigation bar):
+Here is the summary of template operations on the Template submenu of the Element menu (use Alt+F10 to open this menu or right-click over the empty element area or over the Element toolbar):

 - Save as template - save the currently displayed element as a template.
 This makes it possible to use the appearance of the element in other elements.
 Template objects such as pictures or texts are not saved with the template

 - Save as default - save the current element as a template and make it the default template in the currently selected category.
 Save as default does not save template objects.
 If you would like to save objects in the default template, use Save with objects and then select this template as the default template for the current category (Search : Categories)

 - Save with objects - save the currently displayed element as a template together with template objects.
 The saved template will include references to texts, pictures, sounds and other objects associated with the element.
 For example, if your question begins with "geography: ", this text will become part of the template and will show up in newly created elements using that template